Event-by-event investigation of the two-particle source function in $\sqrt{s_{_{\text{NN}}}}=2.76$ TeV PbPb collisions with EPOS: Acknowledgements

 The authors thank Johannes Jahan and Maria Stefaniak for useful discussions and providing simulated EPOS data.
-The authors also acknowledge support from NKFIH OTKA grant K-133046 and K-138136.
+The authors also acknowledge support from the NKFIH grants TKP2021-NKTA-64, K-133046, K-128713, and K-138136.
 B. Kórodi was partly supported by the ÚNKP-22-2 New National Excellence Program of the Ministry for Culture and Innovation from the source of the National Research, Development and Innovation Fund.